nosuchtim/keykitwasm/README.md

 ## MIDI Setup

 KeyKit works with any Web MIDI compatible device.
-For virtual MIDI routing on Windows, use [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html).
-Some of the files (e.g. lib/keyrc.k) are hard-coded to open "loopMIDI Port 1" for output and "loopMIDI Port 2" for input.
+For virtual MIDI routing on Windows, use <a href="https://springbeats.com/sbvmidi">Springbeats Virtual MIDI Cable driver</a>.
+Some of the files (e.g. lib/keyrc.k) are hard-coded to open "Springbeats vMIDI1" for output and "Springbeats vMIDI2" for input.

 The browser will prompt for MIDI access when the application starts.
 Grant permission to enable MIDI input/output.